Storm of Love: Anniversaries

+Filming

 The Bavaria TV Production GmbH (until 31 January 2007: Bavaria Film GmbH) produces the series since the summer of 2005 in the studios of Bavaria Film in Green Forest in Munich.
 Per day of shooting creates a complete sequence (Length 48 minutes, episode 111–150: 43 minutes).
 Storm of Love is produced digitally: The external rotation, the images stored directly to disk, the interior rotation is recorded on a deck.
 The cameras are all connected directly by cable to the cut.
 Since episode 447 the series in widescreen format 16:9 is broadcast.
-Chief author of the series Peter Süß is.
 ARD Degeto is responsible for editorial work, but also transfers it to the WDR and in part from the BR.